ldsec/ccgd-platform/secure-discovery/README.md

 Note that this test deployment will contain only a small amount of demo data, as the actual data used for the experiments are massive (see the end note about it).
 Those instructions are a targetted and summarized version of the MedCo technical documentation, please refer to it for more complete instructions.

+You will need Docker and Docker-Compose installed on your machine to pursue this test.

 ### Deploy MedCo Nodes
 Execute the following set of commands to download the 0.2.1-1 release of MedCo and deploy it: